craigs/sample-reactjs-app/README.md

 There is a [lifecycle to components](https://facebook.github.io/react/docs/component-specs.html) and we are going to patch in to the componentDidMount/componentWillUnmount callbacks to register our listener for the "TERMS_CHANGE" event.

 When that event is fired, our onChange method is called and we can set our component's state which will cause the component to re-render.
-In our DemoApp, depending on this.state.terms_accepted, the modal either exists or does not.
+In our DemoApp, depending on @state.terms_accepted, the modal either exists or does not.

 To complete the example, we will also modify our Modal component to dispatch the message when we click on our "I Accept" button.

 ```
 @Modal = React.createClass

-  _handleKeyDown: (event) ->
+  handleKeyDown: (event) ->
     if event.keyCode == 27
-      this.close()
+      @close()

   stopPropogation: (event) ->
     event.stopPropagation()